1988–89 United States network television schedule

-The 1988–89 network television schedule for the four major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1988 through August 1989.
+The 1988–89 network television schedule for the four major English language commercial broadcast networks in the United States covers primetime hours from September 1988 through August 1989.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1987–88 season.

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

 New series are highlighted in bold.

 All times are U.S. Eastern Time and Pacific Time (except for some live sports or events).
-Subtract one hour for Central, Mountain, Alaska and Hawaii-Aleutian times.
+Subtract one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.